0xdevrel/irysXworld/README.md

 # Photobooth - Onchain Photo Storage

-A Next.js app that uploads photos to Irys using Solana devnet.
+A Next.js app that uploads photos to Irys using Solana mainnet.
 Built with World ID verification and modern UI.

 ## 🚀 Quick Start

 ### Prerequisites
 - Node.js 18+
-- Solana wallet with devnet SOL
+- Solana wallet with mainnet SOL

 ### Installation